1

 Total indebtedness against the property cannot exceed 100% of its value.

-Overall debt service should not exceed 43% of gross income.
+Overall debt service should not exceed 43% of gross income, without prior DOH approval.

 Allowable Emergency Repair Grant Terms